Machine learning in interpretation of electronic core-level spectra: Conclusions

 \section{Conclusions}

 Collaborative action of structural parameters in core-level excitation spectra of discrete transitions can be captured by the simplest machine learning applications.
-This holds both for the prediction of a spectrum (or region of interest therein) and the prediction of a structure, as long as the training set covers the portions of phase space within which predictions are made.
+For XAS of the H$_2$O molecule this holds both for the prediction of a spectrum (or region of interest therein) and the prediction of a structure, as long as the training set covers the portions of phase space within which predictions are made.
 The latter shortcoming could not be cured by model selection based on best generalizability.
-For the interpretation of spectra from more complicated systems, this coverage may be hard to guarantee or prove, but molecular dynamics at different thermodynamic conditions may constitute a feasible means of covering sufficiently large yet physically meaningful portions of parameter phase space.
+For the interpretation of spectra from more complicated systems, this coverage may be hard to guarantee or prove, but variants of molecular dynamics may constitute a feasible means of covering sufficiently large yet physically meaningful portions of parameter phase space.

-The task of predicting spectra is simpler than predicting structures, in agreement with the fact that to this direction of prediction a function is guaranteed to exist, via solution of the Schr\"odinger equation.
+The task of predicting spectra was simpler than predicting structures, in agreement with the fact that to this direction of prediction a function is guaranteed to exist, via solution of the Schr\"odinger equation.
 This finding favors statistical interpretation algorithms that root on repeated prediction of spectra rather than structure.
 In the test system, we even found polynomial models to outperform neural networks in the former question, and vice versa for the latter one.

-Simulations are always inaccurate although it is possible to present their results on an arbitrarily dense grids.
-This may invite for over-interpretation, as we found tight-gridded machine learning models to outperform coarse-gridded ones with the same data.
-Since spectrum calculations always fail in exact reproduction of experimental data, direct application of simulation-trained models on them is problematic; creative ways of interpretation are called for.
-While accurate predictions were obtained in this work, it seems clear that all structural information of a condensed-phase system may not be recoverable from its core-level spectrum.
-It remains an open question how to reliably identify the relevant structural parameters with spectroscopic sensitivity.
+Last, we found structure-predicting machine learning models operating with tight-gridded spectra to outperform ones with coarse grid with the same data.
+This may invite for over-interpretation, as it is possible to present simulation results on an arbitrarily dense grids, beyond experimental resolution or accuracy of the calculation.